 What happens to your garden waste

-Garden waste is turned into a soil conditioner or compost and is then used by commercial landscapers and local authorities.
+Garden waste is turned into compost and is then used by commercial landscapers and local authorities.

 Here is how we do it:

-- the garden waste generates heat as it breaks down into compost.
+- these piles generate heat as they break down into compost.
 This process kills any unwanted bacteria

 - the piles are then turned regularly to help bring air into the composting process

-- after around 12 weeks the compost is ready to be used as a soil conditioner
+- after around 12 weeks the compost is ready to be used as compost